vimaec/Math3D.Dart/README.md

 ## History

 VIM is a company that develops high-performance 3D applications for multiple platforms.
-Our core development language is C#, so we had a need for a robust, efficient, and productive 3D library.
+Our core development language is Dart, so we had a need for a robust, efficient, and productive 3D library.
 We originally started using System.Numerics, but we ran into some problems.
 The first issue was that with System.Numerics different implementations could have different binary layouts of the structures.
 For example a Vector3 might be aligned on either 12 or 16 byte boundaries depending on the platform.